 • Make local calls and texts affordable

-• Avoid expensive roaming charges from your home carrier
+• Avoid expensive roaming charges in Italy from your home carrier.

 An Italy SIM gives you constant connectivity, helping you get around and enhancing your travel experience.
 The only reason not to get one is if you plan to stay completely off the grid during your trip.